This email, supposedly sent to the grad students at a widely known Astronomy Dept, has been making the rounds and needs to be discussed.

 You can read for yourself the ten-point manifesto, but the most offensive points to me include,

 - Not only should you work 80–100 hours a week, you should WANT to.
 If you don’t want to, then maybe research isn’t the right career choice for you.
 If you have a family, maybe you can get by with only working 60 hours a week.

 - You should take it as a compliment when a faculty member makes you feel stupid in front of other students.
 Get used to it.
 That’s the way it is.

 First of all, I would like to express my deepest concern for the graduate students in that department.
 Given the blatantly hostile and unhealthy working environment you are enduring, I hope your health insurance includes mental health benefits and that you are taking advantage of them.
-If you need convincing to go to therapy, read JohnJohn’s amazing post.
-And, for what it’s worth, I totally understand why your comments on the evaluations may have sounded rude.
+If you need convincing to go to therapy, read this amazing post about LA inpatient alcohol rehab and what it’s worth for.
+I totally understand why your comments on the evaluations may have sounded rude.

 I have many responses to these points and others in that email, but the overarching one is that I think the culture being promoted by this department is our biggest flaw as a professional community, has a huge negative impact on our scientific productivity, and is exactly the opposite of what I think we should be striving for.
 If we ever want to have any hope of rising to our full intellectual potential as a diverse and inclusive community, this type of culture should not be allowed to persist any longer than it already has.